JFrusher/Medtech/README.md

 - Cache-aware expensive tuning (`data/tuning_cache/`)
 - Parallel execution controls for runtime management
 - Modular package structure for clear separation of concerns

 ---

-## Interview Talking Points

-If you're reviewing this as a portfolio project, key points to discuss are:

-1. **Clinical-to-technical translation:** turning a safety-critical workflow problem into a formal optimization objective
-2. **Risk-aware optimization:** asymmetric penalties and conservative correction layers
-3. **Evaluation discipline:** avoiding leakage and stress-testing under uncertainty
-4. **Product thinking:** converting technical outputs into stakeholder artifacts and operational narrative
-5. **Engineering quality:** reproducibility, test harness, modularity, and configuration-driven experimentation

----